FixMyBerlin/fixmy.frontend/CONTRIBUTING.md

 Make sure to explain the problem with enough details to help maintainers to reproduce the problem.

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-E.g.
-  * start by explaining how you ran the app.
+  * Start by explaining how you ran the app.
 Did you visit https://fixmyberlin.de/?
 Did you run a local dev server?
-  * state the the route you encountered the bug, e.g. [/planungen](https://fixmyberlin.de/planungen)?
+  * State the the route you encountered the bug, e.g. [/planungen](https://fixmyberlin.de/planungen)?
   * What did you to to provoke the error?
 Provide specific examples to demonstrate the steps**.
   Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
   If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).